-For each rotation, the student must document the type and number of patients seen during the supervised clinical practice experience In Typhon.
+For each rotation, the student must document the type and number of patients seen during the supervised clinical practice experience in Typhon and then upload the document into Moodle for grading.
+Late submissions will result in a 50% grade reduction.
 Each student will have experiences with preventive, emergent, acute, and chronic patient encounters across the lifespan, including infants, children, adolescents, adults, and the elderly.